Pierre Crom

 • Aesthetics

-Odes, May 08, 2015, street racers perform a burnout on an abandoned highway. © Pierre Crom
+Odesa, May 08, 2015 - street racers perform a burnout on an abandoned highway. © Pierre Crom

-Donetsk, May 09, 2015 - A Russian-backed tankist and his girlfriend take part in the VE Day military parade. ©Pierre Crom
+Donetsk, May 09, 2015 - A Russian tank operator and his girlfriend participate in the VE Day military parade. © Pierre Crom